zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   No action required.
-Optionally, you could verify the deletion of the plugin in the Desktop, doing a GET call to the list of the plugins, or by viewing the status code of the REST request if plugin was deleted by network request.
+Optionally, you could verify that the plugin was deleted using following options:
+  * doing a GET call to the list of the plugins, OR
+  * viewing the status code of the REST request if plugin was deleted by the network request.